Pre-College Summer Opportunities for Students with Learning Differences.

 Introduction – Summer Program Opportunities Designed for Students with Learning Differences

-There has been an increasing number of summer programs for high school students in locations across the country.
-These structured summer options can help high school students gain beneficial experiences during the summer.
+There has been an increasing number of summer pre-college programs for high school students in locations across the country.
+These structured summer options can help high school students explore topics of interest, learn about post-secondary educational options, and prepare for the transition that occurs after high school comes to a conclusion.

-Some of the programs have been designed for students with learning differences.
-These programs can provide beneficial experiences that enable students to develop their academic skills, gain insight into their own learning style, explore post-secondary education, connect with peers, gain experience on a college campus, and/or examine potential career opportunities.
-The programs can also include extracurricular or co-curricular activities that are helpful for students and enable them to get to know other participants.
+Some of the summer programs have been designed for students with learning differences and autism.
+These programs can provide helpful experiences that enable students to develop their academic skills, gain insight into their learning strengths, explore post-secondary education options, connect with peers, gain experience on a college campus, and/or consider potential career opportunities.

 A Summer Program on a College Campus